Accelerated, Scalable and Reproducible AI-driven Gravitational Wave Detection: Acknowledgements

-We gratefully acknowledge National Science Foundation (NSF) awards OAC-1931561 and OAC-1934757.
-We thank NVIDIA for their continued support.
-This work utilized resources supported by the NSF's Major Research Instrumentation program, the Hardware-Learning Accelerated (HAL) cluster, grant OAC-1725729, as well as the University of Illinois at Urbana-Champaign.
-DLHub is based upon work initially supported by Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.
-Other infrastructure used here was supported by NSF grants 1931306 and 2004894.
+We gratefully acknowledge National Science Foundation (NSF) awards OAC-1931561 and OAC-1934757 (E.A.H.), OAC-1931306 (B.B.) and OAC-2004894 (I.F.).
+E.A.H. gratefully acknowledges the Innovative and Novel Computational Impact on Theory and Experiment project `Multi-Messenger Astrophysics at Extreme Scale in Summit'.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under contract no. DE-AC05-00OR22725.
+This work utilized resources supported by the NSF's Major Research Instrumentation program, the HAL cluster (grant no. OAC-1725729), as well as the University of Illinois at Urbana-Champaign. \texttt{DLHub} is based upon work initially supported by Laboratory Directed Research and Development funding from Argonne National Laboratory, provided by the Director, Office of Science, of the DOE under contract no. DE-AC02-06CH11357.
+We thank \texttt{NVIDIA} for their continued support.